COOL AND DRY HEADING INTO THE WEEKEND

 Your First Alert Weather Forecast:

-A north breeze off of Lake Michigan, combined with a weak disturbance stretched across the northern Great Lakes, has created some patchy clouds this morning.
-Any early morning flurries in the Northwoods will disappear as the temperatures rise.
-With a belt of high pressure across the region, skies will be mostly sunny and into the weekend.

-High temperatures this afternoon will be mainly in the lower-half of the 40s.
-It will also stay that cool this weekend.
-However, into Sunday afternoon, a breezy south wind will begin to blow.
+It’s been sunny so far today.
+This afternoon, high temperatures will be mainly in the lower-half of the 40s.
+Temperatures will stay in the 40s this weekend with plenty of sunny blue skies around.
+Sunday afternoon, a breezy south wind will begin to blow.
 That’s going to bring some big changes into next week.

 Through the first half of next week, highs will climb into the 50s, with even some lower 60s possible on Tuesday!
 With the unusually warm and breezy March weather, we will see overdue rain on Wednesday...
 There’s even a chance for some springtime thunderstorms.
 Stay tuned!